Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 With its combination of rocky scenery, thick forest areas (the park is home to the last virgin forest in Europe) and many glacial lakes, Retezat Mountains are a unique combination of wild, least accessible and pristine beauty.
 A mountaineer’s paradise!

-The highest peak in Retezat Mountains is Peleaga at 2,505 meters and its summit offers spectacular views.
-You can reach the summit in a 2-day hiking and camping trip from Timisoara if you’ve got an above average physical condition and decent hiking experience.
+The highest peak, Peleaga (2,505m), offers breathtaking views.
+You can reach the summit in a 2-day hiking and camping trip from Timisoara if you’ve got an above-average physical condition and decent hiking experience.

 4. Cheile Nerei–Beușnița National Park

 No mountains here – except for a beautiful 22 km long gorge!
-In this protected area you’ll discover a natural oasis comparable with Turda Gorge which you can see if you visit Cluj.
+In this protected area you’ll discover a natural oasis comparable to Turda Gorge which you can see if you visit Cluj.

 With a size of 36,758 hectares and high altitudes of 500 meters, the Nera Gorges are the main attraction of this national park.